 - 4.3.1 The members of company management should be adequately remunerated for their efforts.
-In this regard, there should be a clear determination as to - who is in charge of remuneration decisions, - the principles on the basis of which remuneration is paid, - who is to be informed, and to what extent, of the amount of remuneration. - 4.3.2 The principles and scope of possible liability on the part of company managers should be clearly laid out.
+In this regard, there should be a clear determination as to - who is in charge of remuneration decisions, - the principles on which the amount of remuneration is determined, - whether and to what extent direct or virtual interests can also be granted, - who is to be informed, and to what extent, of the amount of remuneration. - 4.3.2 In the event of a premature withdrawal from company management, care should be taken to ensure a fair severance payment, also from the company's point of view.
+4.3.1 applies accordingly. - 4.3.3 The principles and scope of possible liability on the part of members of company management should be clearly laid out

-5. MEASUREMENT AND DISPOSI-TION OF EARNINGS
+5. MEASUREMENT AND DISPOSITION OF EARNINGS